Large-Time Analysis of the Langevin Dynamics for Energies Fulfilling Polyak-{\L}ojasiewicz Conditions: Introduction

 \begin{enumerate} \item \textbf{Well-posedness and regularity.} For $w_t$ solution of \eqref{eq:langevin} We revisit results of global existence and uniqueness of the law \( \rho_t =\operatorname{Law}(w_t) \) as solution of the Fokker-Planck equation

-In particular, we contribute with new a priori estimates for its regularity, under assumptions of regularity on $\obj$. \item \textbf{Large-time behavior of the law.} \\ We describe the precise asymptotic behavior of \( \rho_t \), governed by the integrability of \( \pi=e^{-\obj/\sigma} \): \begin{itemize} \item \emph{Integrable case:} If \( \int_{\mathbb{R}^d} e^{-\obj(w)/\sigma} \, dw < \infty \), then \( \rho_t \) converges to the normalized Gibbs measure $\pi(w)dw$. \item \emph{Non-integrable case:} If $\pi(w)$ is not integrable, then \( \rho_t(Z) \to 0 \) for all $Z\Subset \R$.\footnote{Differently from the results in, e.g., \cite{arora22,shalova2024}, we do not perform a local analysis around $\mathcal{W}^*$.
+In particular, we contribute with new a priori estimates for its regularity, under assumptions of regularity on $\obj$.

+The existing literature on Fokker–Planck equations mainly addresses the existence, uniqueness, and regularity of solutions under very general conditions.
+Consequently, explicit convergence rates, like those established in the present work, are generally not available for such generalized Fokker–Planck equations; see \cite{bogachev2022fokker} and references therein.
+When $\mathcal{L}$ is constant, the estimates obtained here can be recovered using the heat kernel representation of the heat equation solution.
+In contrast, for a general $\mathcal{L}$, the heat kernel is unavailable, yet our approach still yields these estimates.
+Another approach to studying the Fokker–Planck equation is via $\Gamma$-calculus and functional inequalities, such as the log-Sobolev and Poincar\'e inequalities, to analyze the long-time behavior of diffusion semigroups; see \cite{bakry2014analysis} and references therein.
+However, this approach relies on such functional inequalities, so the results for general smooth $\mathcal{L}$ presented here do not appear in the existing literature along this line, as far as we know. \item \textbf{Large-time behavior of the law.} \\ We describe the precise asymptotic behavior of \( \rho_t \), governed by the integrability of \( \pi=e^{-\obj/\sigma} \): \begin{itemize} \item \emph{Integrable case:} If \( \int_{\mathbb{R}^d} e^{-\obj(w)/\sigma} \, dw < \infty \), then \( \rho_t \) converges to the normalized Gibbs measure $\pi(w)dw$. \item \emph{Non-integrable case:} If $\pi(w)$ is not integrable, then \( \rho_t(Z) \to 0 \) for all $Z\Subset \R$.\footnote{Differently from the results in, e.g., \cite{arora22,shalova2024}, we do not perform a local analysis around $\mathcal{W}^*$.
 In \cite{arora22,shalova2024} the authors show that the dynamics $w_t$ exhibits an oscillating drift behavior along the smooth manifold of global minimizers $\mathcal{W}^*$, while we aim at describing the dynamics of the law of the process in its entirety-.} \end{itemize}

-In both cases the convergence holds with an explicit quantitative rate of $\mathcal O(1/t)$. {Here we need to stress very much, as fundamental contribution of this paper, that the asymptotic results are obtained \emph{without requiring PL or LSI conditions}.} \item \textbf{Sharp exponential contractivity.} We prove that, under both global and local Polyak-{\L}ojasiewicz conditions on $\obj$, the solution contracts exponentially at rate \( e^{-\mu t} \), causing the law to quickly concentrate on the minimizer set $\mathcal{W}^*:=\arg\min \obj$.
+In both cases the convergence holds with an explicit quantitative rate of $\mathcal O(1/(t\sigma))$. {Here we need to stress very much, as fundamental contribution of this paper, that the asymptotic results are obtained \emph{without requiring PL or LSI conditions}.} \item \textbf{Sharp exponential contractivity.} We prove that, under both global and local Polyak-{\L}ojasiewicz conditions on $\obj$, the solution contracts exponentially at rate \( e^{-\mu t} \), causing the law to quickly concentrate on the minimizer set $\mathcal{W}^*:=\arg\min \obj$.

 \item \textbf{Two-phase dynamics.} Combining 2. and 3. we conclude that if $\obj$ obeys a global Polyak-{\L}ojasiewicz condition, then the dynamics will first concentrate on the set $\mathcal W^*$ of global minimizers and then it will have an asymptotic behavior according to the following dichotomy: \begin{enumerate} \item either $\obj$ has compact set of minimizers, and then necessarily $\pi(w)=e^{-\mathcal L(w)/\sigma}$ is integrable, and $\rho_t$ converges to the normalized Gibbs measure; \item or $\obj$ has an unbounded set of minimizers, in which case —under the additional assumption that $\obj(w) - \min \obj \leq H(\operatorname{dist}(w,\mathcal W^*))$ for all $w$ and for some positive continuous function $H$—necessarily $\pi(w)=e^{-\mathcal L(w)/\sigma}$ is not integrable and $\rho_t$ diffuses everywhere over $\mathcal W^*$. \end{enumerate} \end{enumerate}